 Rio Tinto Diamonds’ business model is to work with a network of partners – diamantaires, manufacturers, designers and retailers – to bring diamond consumers innovative products that they can trust.

-We are headquartered in London with a sales and marketing support office in Antwerp and representative offices in India, the United States and Hong Kong to maintain close and regular contact with our key markets.
-This helps us to better understand their operating environments and support their ongoing development.
+We are headquartered in London with a sales and marketing support office in Antwerp and representative office in India.
+This helps us to better understand the operating environments and support ongoing development.
 For example, it is estimated that at least two-thirds of Rio Tinto's diamond production by value is manufactured in India, where some 250,000 workers are engaged in diamond manufacturing.
 Our Indian office in Mumbai has been operating since 1989, providing diamond traders, jewellery manufacturers and exporters with sales and technical support, including assistance to develop superior diamond cutting skills.
 We have also introduced initiatives to help improve the industry's practices in relation to health, safety, quality management and environmental and social responsibility.

 Our niche Argyle Pink Diamonds business, which cuts and polished the rarest pink diamonds in the world, is located in Perth, Western Australia.